Sommie09/Sommie09/README.md

 ✅ **In 2019:**
 I started my career as an Android Developer (which explains why I have alot of Android repos, lol), and then I launched my first app on [playstore](https://play.google.com/store/apps/details?id=com.chisom.igboamaka)📚

-✅ **In 2021**
+✅ **In 2021:**
-I built my first data pipeline and I fell in love with Data Engineering, since specialise mostly on Big Data!
+I built my first data pipeline and I fell in love with Data Engineering, since then I've specialised mostly on Big Data!

 - 👩🏽‍💻To know more about me, checkout my [Website](https://www.chisomnwokwu.com/)
 - 😄 Pronouns: She/Her